johnzxcvbnm/Adi/unit_1/w01d02/instructor_notes/TERMINAL_NAVIGATION.md

 In the long term, reduce your reliance on the mouse.
 More Bash keyboard shortcuts:

-Learn at these two for the best improvement in speed/workflow:
+Learn at least these two for the best improvement in speed/workflow:
 - letter[TAB]
 	- autocompletes (case-sensitive)
 - up / down arrow